feelixe/clyve/packages/clyve/README.md

 # Clyve
-A lightweight client for using AWS S3 as a database.
+A lightweight client for using either AWS S3 or the filesystem as a database via adapters.
 Perfect for quick MVPs or prototypes, it lets you store, retrieve, and manage JSON objects without a full database setup.
-While not suited for production, it takes advantage of S3’s affordability, durability, and scalability, enabling simple CRUD operations on structured data.
+While not suited for production, it takes advantage of S3’s scalability or the simplicity of the filesystem, enabling easy CRUD operations on structured data.

 ## Key Features
 - 🕒 Quick to prototype and iterate with.